diarrabell/DRL-Recommenders/README.md

 ## Datasets Overview
 The following datasets were chosen for training.
 #### H&M Dataset
+H&M is a global commerce company that specializes in Women's and Men's fashion.
+The dataset we are using comes from a Kaggle competition where users are tasked to use past H&M data to provide product recommendations: https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data
+The dataset files we are using for this project are:
+*transactions_train.csv* - consisting of previous purchases made by customers.
+Information includes item ID, customer ID, and price, and date.
+*articles.csv* - consists of item characteristics such as appearance, color and category.
 #### Retail Rocket Dataset
 Retail Rocket provides shoppers with personalized real-time recommendations through multiple channels.
 The [dataset](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset) contains four files that includes raw data collected from a real-world ecommerce website.
 All files except for category_tree.csv are used. events.csv contains interaction information for each user, including the timestamp of the interaction, the event type (click, add to cart, or transaction), and the item ID.
 There are two item_properties.csv files that provide more details on the items for about 90% of the interactions from events.csv.
 The item property and property values have been hashed for confidentiality purposes.